 There are no import or export restrictions on local or foreign currency if you are arriving from, or travelling to, another EU member state.
 If you have arrived in the Czech Republic (or are going to) from a country outside of the EU, all amounts of EUR 10,000 (or equivalent) must be declared upon arrival or exit.

-If you want to get your CZK sorted before your trip, you can order your foreign exchange at any of our 120+ stores in Australia or order it online whenever you want and just pick up instore at your convenience.
+If you want to get your CZK sorted before your trip, you can order your foreign exchange at any of our 130+ stores in Australia or order it online and just pick it up instore.

 1, 2, 5, 10, 20, 50 Kč